 Both reels are excellent, they cast well and feel very smooth.

-The Vanford, thanks to it’s featherlight weight feels more instantaneous.
+The Vanford, thanks to its featherlight weight feels more instantaneous.
 There is less inertia to overcome allowing for a more refined feeling reel.
 Any movement is almost instantly transferred to the gearing and towards the line.
+The feeling is hard to put into words, but it is certainly a joy to fish with.

-For the ultimate contact and control in finesse applications, the Vanford does hold a slight edge.
+For the ultimate contact and control in finesse applications, the Vanford has a slight edge.

 With regards to casting distance.
 Both reels are nearly identical.
 One is not really better than the other.